ChorusOne/opus-pool-sdk/book/guide/4-unstake.md

 This section covers the entire process, from unstaking request initiation to handling the exit queue and withdrawing your ETH.

+{% hint style="info" %}

+We will use the same form as we did for staking for simplicity.
+This form allows users to input the amount of ETH and submit.

+Please refer to the [Staking Functionality][stake-section] section for more details.

+{% endhint %}

 ## Determining Unstaking Limits

 To begin, we need to establish the maximum amount that the user is permitted to unstake.
 This is achieved by invoking the `getMaxUnstakeForUserForVault` method on the `OpusPool` instance.